Where to Find Philly’s Outstanding Cherry Blossoms

 One of the best places to see cherry blossoms is Shofuso Japanese House and Garden.
 This sanctuary in Fairmount Park includes a peaceful garden, koi pond, and traditional house.

-The property is filled with bright blossoms, and its 75-year-old weeping cherry tree is a star attraction.
-Shofuso opens for the season on March 19, 2025, and timed tickets are required for entry.
-The Shofuso Cherry Blossom Festival, which happens on April 5 and 6, includes lots of music and dance, a tea ceremony, face painting, a pop-up beer garden, and a vendor fair.
+The property is filled with bright blooms, and its 75-year-old weeping cherry tree is a star attraction.
+Shofuso opens for the season on March 18, 2026, and timed tickets are required for entry.
+The Shofuso Cherry Blossom Festival, which happens on March 28-29, includes lots of music and dance, a tea ceremony, face painting, a pop-up beer garden, and a vendor fair.

 It can get very busy as the trees begin to peak, but you can see some of the gardens from outside the wall on Horticultural Drive.